Heart failure - fluids and diuretics

 - Potassium-sparing agents: Amiloride (Midamor), spironolactone (Aldactone), and triamterene (Dyrenium)

-There are also diuretics that contain a combination of two of the drugs above.
+There are also diuretic pills that contain a combination of two of the medicines above.

 Diuretics make you urinate more often.
 Try not to take them at night before you go to bed.
 Take them at the same time every day.